|

 inside and looked around.

 The room was quite dark.
-The elf lay unconscious on the bed,
+The elf lay sleeping on the bed, with

-never noticed their beauty; never witnessed their love for each
+beauty, never witnessed their love for each other.

-Anger.
-Who did they think they were?
-Beautiful, powerful, rich
+Who do they think they are? he thought.
+Beautiful,

-beyond beliefThe gold on that gown alone would keep me in
+gown alone would keep me in food for a year.

-food for a year, he thought.
-They deserve everything that is coming
+They deserve everything that is coming to them.

-He had tried again and again to let her know that he could hear
+Legolas had tried again and again to let her know that he could

-He knew what she had donehis brave Shieldmaidento
+He knew what she had done, his brave Shieldmaiden, to protect

-protect him, and in his minds eye he smiled proudlythough
+him and, in his minds eye, he smiled proudlythough

 his mouth would not moveand he tried once more to squeeze